Improving Your Diet: Eating to Boost Energy

 The age management experts from Cenegenics specialize in all aspects of age management and are particularly adept at diagnosing and treating testosterone deficiencies.
 They understand the inherent variabilities of testosterone levels and therefore perform diagnostics at specific times and take into consideration factors such as health status, age, fasting state, and sleep to determine if hormone replacement therapy should be considered.
 While there is no single consensus on what defines “low” testosterone, in general, patients beginning the program with a total testosterone reading in the 300s and low free testosterone may be recommended for treatment.
 By increasing and improving free testosterone levels (which fall within the normal physiologic range), patients will notice a considerable improvement in energy levels.
 The effects can be optimized further when combined with the measures outlined above, as well as nutraceuticals, described in greater detail below.

-We mentioned briefly above that Cenegenics physicians may prescribe nutraceuticals for patients in which there has been an identified need for a specific supplement.
+We mentioned briefly above that Cenegenics physicians may recommend nutraceuticals for patients in which there has been an identified need for a specific supplement.
 While nutraceuticals can aid in sleep, as previously mentioned, it is also possible that certain micronutrients could help to support optimal energy levels, too.

 Coenzyme Q10 (CQ10), for example, can be used to boost energy production, as well as cardiovascular health, neurological wellness, and blood sugar levels.
 While this antioxidant also plays a critical role in helping the body regenerate the production of vitamins, the body’s synthesis of CQ10 begins to decline at approximately 30 years of age.
 It has also been shown to reduce fatigue during workouts.
 Although CQ10 is found in food sources such as meat and fish, nuts, seeds, and plant oils, most people are unable to reach even lower ends of the suggested dietary intake through diet alone.
 Thus, a supplement administered in the proper dose based on the patient’s needs assessment may aid in the natural production of energy.